egurinko/envision/README.md

 ## Setup

-If you want to try JECT on your local machine, follow the instructions below.
+If you want to try ENVISION on your local machine, follow the instructions below.

 1. Clone this repo